akirasoft/keptn-springoneplatform/04_Self_Healing/README.md

 ## Configure keptn

-In order for keptn to use both ServiceNow and Dynatrace, the corresponding credentials have to be stored as Kubernetes secrets in the cluster.
+In order for keptn to utilize Prometheus metrics to support self-healing, the configured Service Indicators, Service Objectives and Remediation steps need to be updated.

 1. Add the needed resources to enable self-healing in your production environment: